Wilfred/deadgrep/README.md

-# deadgrep: use ripgrep from Emacs
+# Deadgrep: use ripgrep from Emacs

 Deadgrep is the fast, beautiful text search that your Emacs deserves.